fabkrum/web-performance-resources/crux-page-data.md

 The script will stop latest after 30 minutes.
 You will see the following error message in the execution log: "Exceeded maximum execution time"
 If you see this error message, you can change the script run mode.
 Set the globalContinue variable to true `var globalContinue = true;`.
 In this mode the script will check the URL in the last row of your Google Sheet and continues automatically with the next URL.
+To check on URL takes ~700ms.
+When you start the script you will see an info with the number of URL which will be checked and the time approximately needed.

 Google Sheets have a limitation of 5.000.000 cells, which translates to ~ 235.000 rows.
 Usually only 5-10% of your pages have enough traffic for the CrUX data set.
 Therefore this solution should also work for very big pages.

 ## Generate your free CrUX API Key